pixelnest/pixelnest.github.io/tutorials/2d-game-unity/background-and-camera/index.md

 [ ![Layers in 3D view][layers_3d] ][layers_3d]

+# Camera and lights

+Well.
+In the previous version of this tutorial (for Unity 4.2), we had a long and detailed explanation on how to set the camera and the lights for a 2D game.

+The good new is that it's completely useless now.
+You have nothing to do.
+It just works™.

+_Aside_: If you click on the ``Main Camera`` game object, you can see that it has a "Projection" flag set to "Orthographic".
+This is the setting that allows the camera to render a 2D game without taking the 3D into account.
+Keep in mind that even if you are working with 2D objects, Unity is still using its 3D engine to render the scene.
+The gif above shows this well.

 # Next step

 You have just learned how to create a simple static background and how to display it properly.
 Then, we have taught you how to make simple sprites from a an image.